openspending/openspending/doc/developer.rst

     <https://sqlalchemy-migrate.readthedocs.org/en/latest/versioning.html#making-schema-changes>`_
     or other migrations in ``migration/versions`` for help on how to write a migration.
-4. Once you're done writing the migration, run it with ``ostool development.ini db migrate``.
+4. Once you're done writing the migration, run it with ``ostool db migrate``.

 Creating and running tests